k8snetworkplumbingwg/ovs-cni/docs/cni-plugin.md

 * `interface_type` (string, optional): type of the interface belongs to ports. if value is "", ovs will use default interface of type 'internal'
 * `configuration_path` (optional): configuration file containing ovsdb socket file path, etc.

+_*Note:* if `deviceID` is provided, then it is possible to omit `bridge` argument.
+Bridge will be automatically selected by the CNI plugin by following the chain: Virtual Function PCI address (provided in `deviceID` argument) > Physical Function > Bond interface (optional, if Physical Function is part of a bond interface) > ovs bridge_

 ### Flatfile Configuation